jhaslowh/Stepping-Stone/README.md

 Hit the '~' key to enable the Debug menu.

+This project was tested on Chrome and Firefox.
+Internet Explorer was not tested against.

 **Procedural Generation**
 Level terrain is generated in chunks.
 Each chunk is n blocks long and m blocks high.
 The first step of generation is the terrain grid is filled with blocks.